 - Heightened teacher morale

-What to Include in a Teacher Introduction Letter to Parents
+What to Include in a Teacher Introduction Letter to Families

-To best encourage family and community involvement in your school, build a positive relationship with parents as soon as you can.
-You may meet some parents on the first day of school, but others might not physically visit the classroom until back to school night.
+To encourage community involvement in your school, build a positive relationship with families as soon as you can.
+You may meet some on the first day of school, but others might not physically visit the classroom until back to school night.
 Emailing or sending home a letter of introduction as their child’s new teacher can provide a framework for connection before you even meet these families.

 First, start with a little information about yourself and your background as a teacher.
-Not only will this help parents see you as an equal, but it can also provide parents with helpful information on your teaching style.
+Not only will this help families see you as an equal, but it can also provide them with helpful information on your teaching style.
 Then, briefly explain your teaching philosophy and your goals for this school year.

 If possible, add a class syllabus or list of classroom rules (depending on which grade you teach).
-Parents can refer to this information throughout the school year to stay informed.
-Include ways for parents to engage in their child’s education, like helping with homework, so that every student has as much support as possible.
+Families can refer to this information throughout the school year to stay informed.
+Include ways for families to engage in their child’s education, like helping with homework, so that every student has as much support as possible.

 And lastly, you don’t have to let this letter be the last one.
-Keep writing teacher newsletters for parents throughout the school year about upcoming class events and assignments.
-If your parents prefer a briefer, two-way form of communication, consider sending regular texts or emails instead.
+Keep writing teacher newsletters throughout the school year about upcoming class events and assignments.
+If families prefer a briefer, two-way form of communication, consider sending regular texts or emails instead.

 How to Prepare for Back to School Night

-In many cases, back to school night will be your first chance to connect with parents in person.
-By making an effort to connect with parents, you can encourage the development of strong parent-teacher relationships.
+In many cases, back to school night will be your first chance to connect with families in person.
 Every family is different, but you can keep a few ideas in mind for a productive back to school night.

-Even if you mostly focus on showcasing school curriculum, try to include a little background about yourself for parents during back to school events, too.
+Even if you mostly focus on what your students will learn this year and getting to know families, try to include a little background about yourself during back to school events, too.
 You might share, for example, how long you’ve been teaching or what drew you to the field.
-Try to get to know parents as well; start building connections and help them see you as friendly and approachable.

-Back to school night is also a great opportunity for parents to discover ways they can get involved with school.
-Put out a sign-up sheet for parent volunteers so you have a list of people to contact for field trip chaperones or class helpers.
-Let parents know that they’re always welcome in class so they know that their help is appreciated.
+Back to school night is also a great opportunity for families to discover ways they can get involved with school.
+Put out a sign-up sheet for volunteers so you have a list of people to contact.
+Let families know that they’re always welcome in class so they know that their help is appreciated.

-Finally, don’t just overload parents with information on back to school night.
-Encourage parents to ask you questions, too.
-Sometimes, parents don’t know whether teachers are receptive to hearing their thoughts.
-When you give parents time to stop and ask questions about your class and plans for the school year, you encourage their involvement.
+Finally, don’t just overload families with information on back to school night.
+Encourage them to ask you questions, too.
+Sometimes, families don’t know whether teachers are receptive to hearing their thoughts.
+When you give them time to stop and ask questions about your class and plans for the school year, you encourage their involvement.

 Getting the Most Out of Parent-Teacher Conferences